JulienRouse/JulienRouse.github.io/articles_markdown/en/2018-02-21_codereview_quest_summary.md

 ### Conclusion ###

 It was a good experience reading other people code, I should definitely do it again to keep improving my reviewing skill.

+If you read it all, Yeah!
+You should definitely try as well the code review experience on [codereview](https://codereview.stackexchange.com/).